deBubz/StudyNotes/sac/wk3/note.md

 ### conditions

-> exactly 1 of a state exiting transition shouldd have a condition evaluated to true at a given time.
+> exactly 1 of a state exiting transition should have a condition evaluated to true at a given time.
 >
 > so the next state for each tick is precisely and clearly defined